Looking for the Best Place to Buy Gold Jewelry online?

 Gold filled jewelry contains 5% of the value of solid gold.
 The name itself is misleading, because the words "gold filled" leads you to believe it's..filled with gold.
 But this isn't quite the case.

 Gold filled jewelry has a thick layer of plating that is usually done over brass or another base metal.
-Gold filled jewelry is similar to gold plated jewelry.
+When comparing gold filled vs gold plated jewelry, they are very similar.
 It'll last longer than gold plated jewelry, but will eventually meet the same fate.

-You won't find gold filled jewelry at any of our recommended retailers.
+You won't find many of the best gold chains online at any of our recommended retailers.
 It is possible to find gold jewelry labeled as gold plated, since the difference between the two is only how thick the plating layer is.

 Real Gold Hollow Jewelry